m67hoff/aspera-browser/README.md

 [Architecture Overview](doc/Architecture.md) provides information on the application components and the used APIs.

 ### Todo / planned
-- support https and certificates
 - Docs & more Docs
-- easier setup & setup on windows
+- setup on windows
 - Transfer Management in UI
+- Docker Image
+- user / authorization integration

 ### Screenshots